canonical/phone-docs/en/apps/qml/cookbook.md

+---
+title: "QML app cookbook"
+table_of_contents: true
+---
+# QML app cookbook

 The App Developer Cookbook is a collection of short examples, how to's and answered questions from our developer community.
 In the sections below you will find information about how to perform common tasks, answers to frequently asked questions, and code snippets from real world examples.

-## Categories

-  * General App Development
-  * Platform and System Services
-  * UI Components and Shell Integration
-  * Device Sensors

-  * Games
-  * Files and Storage
-  * Multimedia
-  * Networking

-### General App Development
+## General App Development

   * [How can I get started with developing apps for Ubuntu Touch?](http://askubuntu.com/questions/239490/how-can-i-get-started-with-developing-apps-for-ubuntu-touch)
   * [Is there way to compile Qt5 programs, written with c++, to Ubuntu Touch?](http://askubuntu.com/questions/260185/is-there-way-to-compile-qt5-programs-written-with-c-to-ubuntu-touch)